ckemere/elec380/source/assignments/hw1/index.rst

 9. *Structure and Function of Neurons in the Superior Colliculus (40pts)*

    Watch the Neuroengineering Seminar featuring Cris Neil (specifically the part about how mice process visual information to hunt crickets).
-(Zoom recording link posted on Slack!)
+(Zoom recording link posted on Slack!
+Also, note that this work was published in Current Biology
-   How are neurons organized within and across layers in the superior colliculus?
+   `Hoy et al, Current Biology 2019 <https://www.cell.com/current-biology/fulltext/S0960-9822(19)31323-5>`_) How are neurons organized within and across layers in the superior colliculus?
    When a mouse is hunting a cricket, which neurons in the superior colliculus are needed to notice/locate the cricket when it is far away?
 Which ones are used to grab it when the mouse is